DanielPAagustinho/virus2tree/README.md

 conda create -n my_env python=3.10.8 -y
 conda activate my_env && conda install -c bioconda rasusa read2tree sra-tools entrez-direct -y
 ```

 **Notes:**
-* Unfortunately, the OMA standalone is not available from Conda.
-Please, see the "From Source" section below for installation.
+* OMA standalone and czid-dedup are not available via Conda.
+Please, follow the "Installation From Source" instructions below.
-* `czid-dedup` is not available on Conda.
-See the "From Source" section below for installation.
-* Installing `read2tree` via Conda does not include the minimap2 branch.
+*The Conda version of `read2tree` does not include the minimap2 branch.
 If you need this branch, follow the "Installation from Source" instructions.

 ### 2. Installation from source